isaacnmm/pestpolicy-hugo2XX/content/posts/termite-inspection-cost/index.md

 ## How to Hire a Termite Inspector?
 Termites are nasty
 bugs that'll gnaw off your home and other structures.
-But hiring a termite inspector may also eat up a fortune of your finances.�Here's how to hire one effectively.
+But hiring a termite inspector may also eat up a fortune of your finances.Here's how to hire one effectively.
 ### 1. Conduct Termite Inspectors Research
 First, check this
 [termite inspector guide by NPMA](https://npmapestworld.org/resourcecenter/hud/)